SFPC/BeginningCodersBootcamp/curriculum/3_review_objects_arrays_vectors.md

 This allows us to group conceptually related variables into a single container. `ofPoint` is a container provided to us by openFrameworks for storing coordinates (x and y), but there are lots of other types of objects that we can use to group related variables.

+**Question for class:** Can you think of real world examples that you might want to model using objects?

 ### Arrays and vectors

 There's another way to group related variables together in C++: using an array.
 An array is similar to an object in that it stores variables inside of it.
 However, it has a core difference: an array is used to store a _list_ of variables.
 Here's how we declare an array: